-This algorithm allows you to vary the slope of the initial portion of the reverb envelope.
+This algorithm allows you to vary the slope of the reverb envelope.
 The slope can decay, remain level, or rise over a variable time interval.
-When the time interval is up, the reverberation cuts off abruptly.
-The resulting effect is similar to a gate, but is not at all dependent on the level or complexity of the input signal.
 Slopes are adjustable over a negative, even, or positive slope.
 Positive slopes create inverse effects, while more even slopes create gated effects.
 Negative slope values have rather natural reverb tails.